-That professional automotive technician resume works like James Bond’s Lotus Esprit submarine.
+That professional auto mechanic resume works like James Bond’s Lotus Esprit submarine.

 Your history probably has tons of extras like that.

 Pro Tip: Have you written articles about cars?
 Spoken on a podcast?
 Been to conferences?
-Those make great additions to automotive technician resumes.
+Those make great additions to automotive mechanic resumes.

 Not sure what “other” items to add to your auto technician resume?
 See our guide: +20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)